Achievable logoAchievable logo

 Endocarditis, myocarditis and pericarditis

-On gross examination, vegetations are seen, most commonly involving the mitral followed by the aortic valve.
-Right sided valves like tricuspid valve are more commonly involved in intravenous drug abuse.
-Vegetations in acute endocarditis (ABE) are bulkier than those with subacute endocarditis (SABE).
-Ulceration, perforation of the valve and perivalvular abscess may occur in ABE.
-Microscopically, vegetations show an eosinophilic, outer layer of fibrin and platelets, a middle, basophilic zone containing bacterial colonies and an inner zone of inflammation or repair.
+On gross examination, vegetations are seen, most commonly on the mitral valve, followed by the aortic valve.
+Right-sided valves (especially the tricuspid valve) are more commonly involved in intravenous drug abuse.
+Vegetations in acute bacterial endocarditis (ABE) are bulkier than those in subacute bacterial endocarditis (SABE).
+In ABE, ulceration, valve perforation, and perivalvular abscess may occur.

 Clinical features of infective endocarditis